Honduras Risk Report

 Providing your visit is less than 3 months long, most national licences are accepted.
 It is recommended that you also purchase an international driving permit too.
 You should take out adequate insurance too in case of an accident.

 Time now in Tegucigalpa:

-Most foreign travellers including EU, Canadian, American and British nationalities will receive a tourist visa upon arrival to Honduras.
-The length of the visa is to the immigration office’s discretion but is usually up to 90 days.
+Most foreign travellers who visit Honduras, including EU, Canadian, American and British nationalities, do not need a visa for a stay of up to 90 days.
 Your passport should be valid for at least 6 months from your arrival.